placebeyondtheclouds/pikvm-zero2w-eth/README.md

 Use case:

-- to control a server with old BMC firmware that has broken remote control feature
+- to control a server with an old BMC firmware that has broken remote control feature
 - Wake-on-LAN other devices

 Main differences between my build and the [official build for Raspberry Pi Zero 2 W](https://docs.pikvm.org/v2/#required-parts):

     - My hardware setup has ENC28J60 chip based ethernet adapter, connected to GPIO through SPI protocol (four-wire serial bus)
-    - DS1307 chip RTC clock module (optional)
     - Didn't utilize ATX power control
     - Powered by the keyboard/mouse interface cable plugged into the USB socket of the rpi (can be changed to external power by cutting +5V wire in this cable and adding another cable plugged into PWR socket of the rpi)